omnisonic/vanomad/content/diy_solar_panel_roof_rack_for_transit_connect_van.md

 ![](https://api.pcloud.com/getpubthumb?code=XZ2Sf8XZlQnjKgqcJ1FCwDROWirfD5IENrPk&linkpassword=undefined&size=400x400&crop=0&type=auto)

 Here the panel has been successfully mounted to the channel strut on hinges and can easily be position at any angle.
-Of course I will need to contruct some sturdy braces to hold the other end of the panel up--in the pictue i am just holding it up with my hand.
+Of course I will need to construct some sturdy braces to hold the other end of the panel up--in the picture i am just holding it up with my hand.

 ![](https://api.pcloud.com/getpubthumb?code=XZtSf8XZoQsFmnsBo3mWTmuFQwlLaHOG1U2V&linkpassword=undefined&size=400x400&crop=0&type=auto)

 Here I am testing out the spacers between the channel strut and the roof of the van.
-The top of the trancit connect is slighlty curved so spacers are necessary.
+The top of the Transit connect is slightly curved so spacers are necessary.
 I am using the four existing mounting point on the roof.
 The spacers have a hole in the middle that the bold will go through.
 I needed something heavy duty and I found  automotive suspension grommets do the job. [suspension grommets on Amazon](https://amzn.to/3p5WROY)

 ![](https://api.pcloud.com/getpubthumb?code=XZUwf8XZP8Of8rAkgG4htRG3jKm9AFHhXBFX&linkpassword=undefined&size=400x400&crop=0&type=auto)